GusChoi/trpg-PathWars-Doomsday/Character-KaitoLi.md

 1. What are (at least) 5 accomplishments your character wishes to achieve?
 	1. **Mastering the art of stealth**: Kaito dreams of becoming the greatest stealth artist in the land, able to slip in and out of the shadows unnoticed and strike without warning.
-	2. **Acquiring a legendary sword**: Kaito has heard rumors of a legendary weapon said to be able to cut through any material, and he is determined to acquire it.
-He believes that the weapon will give him the power and prestige he needs to achieve his goals.
+	2. **Acquiring a legendary sword**: Kaito has heard rumors of a legendary weapon, the Mantis Blade, said to be able to cut through any material, and he is determined to acquire it.
+Mantis Blade would be granted to mighty assassin in Red Mantis.
+By getting the Mantis Blade, it could be a prove of Kaito to following his mother's path successfuly.
+However, he left Red Mantis before he could get it.
+So, getting the Mantis Blade is one of his goal.
 	3. **Visiting the city of Absalom**: Kaito has always been fascinated by the city of Absalom, the largest and most cosmopolitan city in Golarion.
 He wants to visit the city and experience its vibrant culture, meet its inhabitants, and learn from its masters.
 	4. **Building a network of allies and informants**: Kaito knows that in his line of work, it's essential to have a network of allies and informants who can provide him with information and assistance.
 He wants to build a network of contacts and allies who can help him achieve his goals.
 	5. **Uncovering the truth about his past**: Kaito has always felt like there's something missing in his past, something that his parents aren't telling him.
 He wants to uncover the truth about his family's history and the circumstances of his birth.

 2. What are (at least) 3 secrets your character is hiding from the party?
 Examples include:
-	1. **His true occupation as an assassin**: Kaito has not revealed his true occupation as an assassin to many people, and instead presents himself as a lawyer or a merchant.
+	1. **His true occupation as an assassin**: Kaito has not revealed his true occupation as an assassin to many people, and instead presents himself as a merchant.
 He is careful to keep his two identities separate, and only a few people know about his secret life as an assassin.
-	2. **His past betrayal by the Red Vipers**: Kaito is hiding the fact that he was once a member of the Red Vipers (or a similar organization), and that he was betrayed by them.
+	2. **His past betrayal by the Red Mantis**: Kaito is hiding the fact that he was once a member of the Red Mantis, and that he was betrayed by his team leader.
 He is ashamed of his past mistake and does not want others to know about it.
 	3. **His possession of a cursed item**: Kaito has acquired a cursed item, a small token that grants him enhanced abilities but also slowly drains his life force.
 He is hiding the fact that he possesses this item, and is trying to find a way to lift the curse before it's too late.

 3. Try to tie in (at least) one thing (it can be anything) with another member of the party.
 Examples include:
 	- Does your character have an unspoken grudge or tension with another party member?
+		- Carnon: Kaito is familiar with the renowned Gunsmith Belron and recognizes the distinctive symbol that Belron used to mark his crafted guns.
+If Carnon is in possession of a firearm or item bearing this symbol, Kaito may infer a potential connection between Carnon and Belron.
+Furthermore, as a skilled assassin, Kaito may possess knowledge about the circumstances surrounding Belron's demise, which could influence his interactions with Carnon.
+		- Selenor: Kaito has previously encountered Selenor's sister during a mission, and due to their resemblance, Kaito may find Selenor's appearance familiar, potentially leading to an awkward or intriguing dynamic.
 	- Are their goals or ideals incompatible with the party’s mission?
+		- No, Kaito's objectives are currently aligned with the party's mission to prevent the impending Doomsday.
 	- Is there anything about their personality that might clash with others?
+		- Yes, Kaito's pragmatic and self-serving nature may lead to friction with party members who prioritize altruistic or charitable motives.
+His chaotic tendencies may also cause tension or unpredictability within the group.
 	- Are they hiding something that could potentially harm or betray the party?
+		- Kaito is concealing his true identity as an assassin.
+While this secret does not inherently pose a risk to the party, revealing it could potentially lead to personal consequences or danger for Kaito, causing him to act in self-preservation.

 4. In addition:
-	1. Kaito's mother's past and her reasons for leaving the Mantis organization could be a great plot hook for Kaito's story.
+	1. Kaito's mother's past and her reasons for leaving the Red Mantis organization could be a great plot hook for Kaito's story.
 This plot hook could also create an interesting dynamic between Kaito and his mother.
 Perhaps Zephyrine is reluctant to talk about her past, and Kaito has to navigate her secrets and lies in order to uncover the truth.
 	2. The Li clan (his father's clan) may be involved in the complex web of politics and intrigue in Goka, and Kaito may find himself caught up in the midst of it.
 Or, the Li clan may be hiding secrets or scandals that could threaten their reputation and influence.

 ---